 Settlement/Partial Settlement of Certain NPM Adjustment Claims.
 In 2012, RJR Tobacco, Lorillard Tobacco, SFNTC and certain other participating manufacturers, referred to as the PMs, entered into a term sheet, referred to as the Term Sheet, with 17 states, the District of Columbia and Puerto Rico to settle certain claims related to the NPM Adjustment.
 The Term Sheet resolved claims related to volume years from 2003 through 2012 and puts in place a revised method to determine future adjustments from 2013 forward.
 In 2013 and 2014, five additional states joined the Term Sheet, including two states that were found to not have diligently enforced their qualifying statutes in 2003.
 In the fourth quarter of 2017, the NPM Agreement, a formal agreement incorporating the terms and provisions of the Term Sheet, was executed by the PMs and the states that previously joined the Term Sheet.
 With execution of the agreement, the PMs and the states settled the 2015 volume year.
 Since the NPM Adjustment Settlement Agreement was executed, an additional 11 states joined the Agreement.
-Thirty-seven jurisdictions have now joined the Term Sheet executed a settlement agreement in August 2018 settling NPM Adjustment disputes for volume years 2016 through 2017, and in August 2020 settling for volume years 2018 through 2022.
+Thirty-eight jurisdictions have now joined the Term Sheet settlement representing approximately 68.05% allocable share.
+The PMs and the states that previously joined the Term Sheet executed a settlement agreement in August 2018 settling NPM Adjustment disputes for volume years 2016 through 2017, and in August 2020 settling for volume years 2018 through 2022.

 On October 20, 2015, RJR Tobacco and certain other PMs (including SFNTC) entered into the NY Settlement Agreement with the State of New York to settle certain claims related to the NPM Adjustment.
 The NY Settlement Agreement resolves NPM Adjustment claims related to payment years from 2004 through 2014 and puts in place a new method whereby the parties jointly select an Investigator to determine future adjustments from 2015 forward as to New York.
 For years 2015 and 2016, the Investigator determined 175 million Tribal NPM Packs were sold to New York consumers on which the PMs should receive credits, and the parties agreed to use this number for 2017 and 2018.
 In a separate proceeding for 2019, an Investigator determined 165.9 million Tribal NPM Packs were sold to New York consumers; that finding applied to 2020 as well.
-On January 6, 2022, the parties entered into a stipulation for the years 2021 and 2022 in which they agreed that 165.9 million Tribal NPM Packs were sold to New York's allocable share of 12.76%, RJR Tobacco has resolved the 2004 through 2022 NPM Adjustments with 38 jurisdictions, representing approximately 79.95% allocable share.
+On January 6, 2022, the parties entered into a stipulation for the years 2021 and 2022 in which they agreed that 165.9 million Tribal NPM Packs were sold to New York consumers.
+On December 11, 2023, the parties entered into a stipulation for the years 2023 and 2024 in which they agreed that 165.9 million Tribal NPM Packs were sold to New York consumers.
+With the addition of New York's allocable share of 12.76%, RJR Tobacco has resolved the 2004 through 2022 NPM Adjustments with 39 jurisdictions, representing approximately 80.82% allocable share.